-Special Education Assistant, Secretary, Media Assistant, Custodial Must be 21 years old and older to apply and work in the High Schools.
+Special Education Assistant, Secretary, Media Assistant, Noon Assistant, hall monitor, Custodial Must be 21 years old and older to work in the High Schools.

 Olentangy Local Schools

 Applies to classroom paraprofessionals who are also substitute teachers in the district.
 (Note: Olentangy Schools hires those who only work as paraprofessional substitutes in their district)